Code-Institute-Submissions/wedding-photography/README.md

 * I also tested the contact form to ensure that once filled in correctly, there were not any errors preventing it from being submitted.
 * I re-tested all pages on mobiles to ensure that there weren't any erros with button functionality and button spacing.
 * I input every piece of code both for the CSS style sheet, and the html pages through W3C validator to ensure that no errors were present.
-* I also test the webiste via Google's Mobile-Friendly Test service to ensure that it was responsive on mobiles.
+* I also tested the webiste via Google's Mobile-Friendly Test service to ensure that it was responsive on mobiles.
+* I noticed an issue with the parallax feature on iOS devices and I tried to remedy this bug in various ways by changing the background-image size and how it was contained within the div.
+As the issue was only present with the deployed version of the website (on GitHub Pages).
+As a result, I had to make a couple of unecessary git commits in order to troubleshoot the issue as I was unable to use Dev Tools or another live preview.

 #### Troubleshooting